netxms/netxms-doc/admin/ups-monitoring.rst

 Please note that not all metrics are supported by all UPS devices.
-Many old or simple models will support only basic things like UPS.OnlineStatus metric.
-Most typical approach is to monitor UPS.OnlineStatus for going to 1 or 2, and then send notifications to administrators and shutdown affected hosts if needed.
-You can also monitor UPS.EstimatedRuntime metric for the same purposes if your devices support it.
+Many old or simple models will support only basic metrics like UPS.OnlineStatus.
+The most typical approach is to monitor UPS.OnlineStatus for going to 1 or 2, and then send notifications to administrators and shutdown affected hosts if needed.
+You can also monitor the UPS.EstimatedRuntime metric for the same purpose, if your device supports it.

 SNMP UPS monitoring
 ===================

-Other option to monitor UPS is using SNMP. |product_name| already includes MIBs for some UPS, like APC UPS and standard UPS MIB.
+Another option is to monitor the UPS using SNMP. |product_name| already includes MIBs for some UPSs, like APC UPS and the standard UPS MIB.
-Description for possible OIDs and some additional information for APC UPS configuration can be found on a
+The description for possible OIDs and some additional information for APC UPS configuration can be found on a
 `NetXMS wiki <https://wiki.netxms.org/wiki/UPS_Monitoring_(APC)_via_SNMP>`_.